 Share Your Playlists

-The way many Spotify users connect with new music is by sharing playlists with other users – and that could include you.
-While getting your music included on popular user-created playlists can be a great way to find a broader audience, consider sharing your own playlists (and tagging featured artists) with fans, then connecting with other playlist owners through the platform.
-Getting your music in front of more people is always a good thing – and might attract the attention of Spotify's in-house curators, too.
+Many Spotify users connect with new music by sharing playlists.
+While getting your music posted on popular user-created playlists can be a great way to expand your audience, consider sharing your own sets with fans and tagging featured artists to connect with other curators.
+Getting your music in front of more people is always a good thing.
+Who knows; it just might attract the attention of Spotify's in-house team, too.

-In addition to making sure your artist page is up-to-date, start referring people to Spotify to hear your music rather than other places online that may have it.
-And don't be shy about asking even small playlist curators to add your music to their rotation, either.
-Share content straight through the app to make the experience of listening to or getting to your music is much smoother.
-And, don’t forget, ask friends to share your music whenever they can.
+In addition to keeping your artist page updated, start referring people to Spotify rather than other digital outlets that host your music.
+Don't be shy about asking playlist curators — even the small ones — to add your records to their rotation, either.
+Share content straight through the app to make the experience of listening to or finding your music that much smoother.
+And finally, don’t forget to ask friends to share your music whenever they can.
+Every little click helps.

 Ask Your Fans to Follow

-You may be putting all your energy into asking your fans to visit your website, see you on tour, or download your music - but it’s worth the energy!
-Don't forget to use all the platforms that are available to you — especially the social media channels your audience/community spends most of its time on.
-When you send out mailers, do appearances, or even send out a newsletter to your fans, make sure they also know how to find you on Spotify.
-An increase in followers will only add legitimacy to your profile, and may encourage more people to follow you, too.
+Don’t forget to use all the platforms that are available to you — especially the social media channels your audience/community spends most of its time on.
+When you send out newsletters or do appearances, make sure fans also know how to find you on Spotify.
+An increase in followers will only add legitimacy to your profile, and may encourage other people to follow you, too.

 Be A Fan Yourself

-While it's always a good idea to create curated playlists of your own songs, a playlist of songs by your favorite artists can be a way to attract new fans.
+While it's always a good idea to create curated playlists of your own work, a playlist of songs by your favorite artists can also be a way to attract new fans.
 The key is to find the right balance between self-promotion and saturation; if you toss a few of your own tracks into a playlist dominated by other creators, it fosters a sense of community rather than the feeling that your artist page is one long infomercial.

-It may not occur to you to re-record a popular song if you're not in a cover band, but recording a cover of a well-known song (once you've cleared the rights with the publisher) could be a way to boost sales, appeal to existing fans, and find new ones.
-Many Spotify listeners use the search function to find songs or artist they already know, and recording a cover of a popular song could boost your sales, as listeners will sometimes choose more than one version of a song to listen to.
+Recording a cover of a well-known song (once you've obtained a mechanical license) could be a way to boost sales, appeal to existing fans, and find new ones.
+Many Spotify listeners use the search function to find songs or artists they already know; they may even listen to more than one version of a song sometimes.